birkholz/lionbot/README.md

 * [x] Twitch live notifications
 * [ ] A way for server moderators/admins to manage the bot (currently evaluating solutions)

+### Potential future additions

+* [ ] Twitch sub duration role management (assigns roles similar to Twitch's sub flair so user's have different username colors based on sub duration.
+This clashes with username coloring of admin/moderator.)

 #### Role Management

 * In order for the bot to assign roles, its role must be higher in the role list than all the roles it will need to change (so put it beneath admin/moderator, but above all notifier roles)